laszekQ/PSpeed/README.md

 # PSpeed
 ## What is it
 Monkeytyper similiar to the [WSpeed](https://youtu.be/acFO5yQxb6Y) program.
 Essencially, a monkeytyper where words move from one side of the screen to the other and the user has to type the appearing words to make them disappear.
-If the user fails to
+If the user fails to type several words in a row, he loses.

 Initially a student project for the C++ course in PJATK.
 <br>